 Here’s a step-by-step checklist to use to make sure you’re ready to ride on your big day.
 Note that I am assuming you know how to make any repairs needed.
-If not, you have time to take the bike to your LBS.
+If not, you have time to take the bike to your local bike shop.

 1. Do the tighten up.
 Stand in front of your bike, holding onto the handlebars and clamping the front wheel between your legs.
 Now, apply gentle, steady force to the handlebars to see if they are tight and cannot move left and right on their own.
 Next, rest your hands above the brake levers and push down with some of your weight to make sure the bars won’t slip down.
 Then put your hands on the brake/shift levers and gently push in to make sure they’re tight.
 If anything moves, tighten it and make sure it won’t move.